brouardt/roundcube-ovh-password/README.md

     'password'
     ];
     ```
 4. Go to https://api.ovh.com/createToken/.
-Define your application name, description, validity and credentials and take the informations given by a registration document after click on [create token] button, to fill your configuration file.
+Define the name, description, validity and credentials of your application and take the information provided on the registration document after clicking the [Create Token] button, and fill in your configuration file.

 	```txt
 	Credentials :